obpy/obpy/src/doc/source/core-dev/pluginsystem.rst

 ..
 [1] A *virtual plugin* is a plugin that doesn't explicitly exist, i.e, it
        is merely an agreed-upon interface, nothing more.
-An actual plugin can claim to *provide* a virtual plugin, and when that virtual plugin is required by some code, that actual plugin is loaded in its place.
+An actual plugin can claim to *provide* a virtual plugin (i.e, implement that virtual plugin's interface), and when that virtual plugin is required by some code, then that actual plugin is loaded in its place.